-Working in the Hospitality industry FOR THE LAST 10 YEARs
+Working in the Hospitality industry for the last 10 years in Bali

 Originally from: Byron Bay, Australia

 My husband and I were regular travellers to Bali, so it has always been a special place for us.
 In 2010 while on a holiday, I was offered employment by a former General Manager we had worked with years prior.
 He had recently moved to Bali and needed help with the resort he managed.
 The decision was easy for us, but we had no idea how to transition to “Bali Life”.
 We learnt quickly and Bali soon became our home.
 I was employed as Spa consultant at Prana Spa that was part of The Villas Seminyak.
 I went on to become Director of Spas for the hotel group which had several day spas in south east Asia.
 We were currently building and designing a second Prana Spa in Ubud before covid-19.

 Bali is our ‘Forever Home’ now, and we would like to stay indefinitely.
 But we also take it as it comes or day by day.
 Living in a foreign country has its challenges and we try to adapt to the changing conditions as best we can.
 Bali offers opportunities that our home country does not, so for the past 10 years we have really enjoyed the lifestyle.

 Where is home in Bali and why have you decided to live there?

 We currently live in Umalas.
 We lived in Seminyak for 6 or 7 years as it was close to my employment at Prana Spa.
 We have since moved closer to our daughters school to make the commute easier (bali traffic).
 We love our current area as it is close and central to everything.
 Only 25 mins to the airport, 10 mins to Canggu and 40 mins to Ubud (by motorbike).